-Abstract- The empirical literature is bounded to explaining the use of emerging regulatory innovation in designing metaregulation under risk-based regulatory strategy as a new "regulatory mix".
-Therefore, this paper aims to demonstrate how enterprise risk management (ERM), an emergent regulatory innovation, uses to design meta-regulation under the risk-based strategy.
-Based on qualitative content analysis of a central bank's annual report in an emerging economy over eleven years, including the issued guidelines and circulars, this paper reveals the dimension of ERM as a meta-regulatory toolkit in the regulatory regime.
-The evidence reflects that the regulator's sectoral risk management reform based on ERM philosophy enforces regulated banks to develop selfregulation across the industry that subsequently enrol into the regulatory process as a meta-regulatory approach.
-The regulator achieves the risk-based regulatory aims relying intensely on ERM based self-regulation of the regulated banks and supervise with enhanced institutional capacity and advanced tools and techniques.
-Therefore, the piece argues that ERM intensifies a "regulatory mix" in financial regulation combining meta-regulation and risk-based regulation.
+- 8 The empirical literature is bounded to explaining the use of emerging regulatory innovation in - 9 designing meta-regulation under risk-based regulatory strategy as a new ?regulatory mix?. - 10 Therefore, this paper aims to demonstrate how enterprise risk management (ERM), an - emergent regulatory innovation, uses to design meta-regulation under the risk-based strategy. - Based on qualitative content analysis of a central bank?s annual report in an emerging - economy over eleven years, including the issued guidelines and circulars, this paper reveals the - dimension of ERM as a meta-regulatory toolkit in the regulatory regime.

-Keywords: central bank, enterprise risk management, meta-regulation, risk-based regulation, regulatory mix.
+16 Index terms- central bank, enterprise risk management, meta-regulation, risk-based regulation, regulatory 17 mix.

-I. Introduction
+1 I. Introduction

 he regulatory landscape is a big tent.
-The last two decades have been witnessed a move towards more "flexible regulation" as an alternative to "command-and-control" traditional regulation Several labels have been devised for these alternative regulations titled: management-based principles-based regulation, system-based regulation, self-regulation, meta-regulation, enforced regulation, reflexive regulation (2-4).
-These new forms of flexible regulation are also advocating as a "new governance" style of the regulation (5-7) and belong to the family of "process-oriented regulation" (4).
+The last two decades have been witnessed a move towards more "flexible regulation" as an alternative to traditional "command-and-control" regulation (1).
+Several labels have been devised for these alternative regulations titled: management-based regulation, principles-based regulation, system-based regulation, meta-regulation, self-regulation, enforced selfregulation, reflexive regulation (2)(3)(4).
+These new forms of flexible regulation are also advocating as a "new governance" style of the regulation (5)(6)(7) and belong to the family of "process-oriented regulation" (4).
 In addition, a shift has been marked in regulatory governance towards performance-based or outcomebased regulation (8) and risk-based regulation, particularly in financial and public domains (9).